Choosing the best running shoes for you

 Your running shoes are the most important piece of running kit that you will buy.

 Whether you call them trainers, sneakers, runners, running shoes or anything else it is your running shoes that are protecting your feet from impact, helping to deal with rotational forces generated as you run, giving you grip and keeping you comfortable.

 But runners are not all the same.
 The best running shoes for one runner will not be the best running shoe for another runner.
 For this reason women’s running shoes are not just the same as men’s but in a different colourway - they are very different.
-To find out more about women’s running shoes see here.

 But there are not just gender differences.
 There are biomechanical differences, differences in runner weights, different surfaces and different types of use and the best running shoes for you will be affected by all these factors.

 Shoeguide.run is designed to help you find the best running shoe for your individual needs.

 When your foot lands on the ground it will probably land on the outside of the heel before then rolling to be flat to the ground.
 This rolling movement is called 'pronation'.
 Pronation absorbs shock and gives you balance as you run.